 Lilith is a female demon of the night who supposedly sleeps with men to seduce them into propagating demon sons and daughters.
 Legends told about Lilith are ancient.
 She abounds in many mythologies which causes difficulty in pinpointing her exact origin.
 A preeminent mythology is the Jewish folklore, or the Zohar, the book of splendor, a Kabbalistic thirteenth century meditation on the Old Testament.
 The depiction of Lilith within the Zohar is the one that was prominent during the Middle Ages and current in mythology, witchcraft, and magic, in other words - the occult sciences.
 Rightfully, as will be shown, there is a reason for this; the occult sciences usually oppose formalized religion as Lilith opposes God.

-In 2014, Andrew Chiaramonte continues the Lilith myth in his screenplay – “The Young and the Cursed.”
+Andrew Chiaramonte and Emmett Alston continue the Lilith myth in their screenplay – “The Young and the Cursed.”